robertcdawson/rich-text-to-markdown-converter/README.md

 ## Usage

 1. Type and format your text in the Rich Text Editor tab using the toolbar or keyboard shortcuts.
-2. Switch to the Markdown Preview tab to see the generated Markdown.
+2. Switch to the Markdown Editor tab to see and edit the generated Markdown.
 3. Click the "Copy Markdown" button to copy the Markdown to your clipboard.

 ## License